This page has been archived on the Web

 For more information about Government of Canada Web Standards, please contact your department's Web Centre of Expertise.

-the head of communications for each department is responsible for ensuring that:
+According to the Communications Policy of the Government of Canada, the head of communications for each department is responsible for ensuring that:

 When public servants use Web 2.0 as designated spokespersons, they are to:

 - Confine their remarks to factual information concerning the priorities, policies, programs, services or initiatives of their department.
 Discussions on political matters are the exclusive domain of ministers and their offices;

 - Respect privacy rights, security requirements, the confidentially of matters before the courts, government policies, third parties' intellectual property rights, Cabinet confidences and ministerial responsibility; and

 - Identity themselves by name and department and, when feasible, position title.